agohr/deep_speck/readme.md

 # B) Dependencies and system requirements

+The Python modules provided depend on each other.
+Download the full archive to run the experiments.

 Requirements for running the main attack: python3, current keras installation, h5py.
 Tested with the tensorflow backend, but the code should be backend-agnostic.
 Training and evaluation code have the same requirements.
 Tested configuration: keras 2.1.5, tensorflow 1.6.0, h5py 2.7.1.

 The neural difference search demonstrator additionally needs a current version of scikit-learn to be installed.
 Tested version: scikit-learn 0.19.1.